Tips for Cleaning an Empty Property

 And, when it comes to cleaning tools, you probably have to bring items you already have.
 But, let us make you a list so that you do not forget something.
 From tools and equipment, you will need the following:

 - Mop and bucket

 - Step ladder

-These cleaning supplies and tools are essential for cleaning any new (or old) home - whether empty or full.
+These cleaning supplies and tools are essential for cleaning any new (or old) home – whether empty or full.
 Of course, you can buy more of them.
-You can even buy specialized cleaners for every surface in your property, but do that only if you are not on the budget.
+You can even buy specialized cleaners for every surface on your property but do that only if you are not on the budget.
 If you are, stick to basics.

 Start by Cleaning the Bathroom

 Nobody likes cleaning the bathroom.
 It is just disgusting.
 But, look on the bright side – there is no bathroom ‘furniture’ inside, nor are there all those bathroom knick-knacks.
 This will make cleaning your bathroom a lot easier.
 So, get down to it.
 Start by sanitizing the toilet (and do not forget to wear your gloves while doing so).
 Then, move on to cleaning the washbasin, shower, and tub.
 Finally, when all the ‘upper’ surfaces are nice and shiny, focus on a thorough tile and grout cleaning.